Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 \subsection{Context}

 One node can participate in many contexts and behave differently in each one.
-Some works are taking into account the different contexts to evaluate the trustworthiness of the node.
-The summary of the findings for this category are presented in Table \ref{tab:context}.
+Some works take into account the different contexts to evaluate the trustworthiness of the node.
+The summary of the findings for this category is presented in Table \ref{tab:context}.

-We can observe from the table that all of the papers are using Event Driven approach, they provide experiments and use multiple parameters for trust calculation.
-20\% of the papers are using only direct observations for information gathering, while the rest (75\%) are also using recommendations.
-Also, 20\% of the papers are using a central authority for deriving the trust.
-Even though all the papers provide experiments, only 20\% of them indicates the simulator used.
-Finally, 20\% of the papers define the threat model.
+We can observe from the table that all of the papers use an Event-Driven approach, provide experiments, and use multiple parameters for trust calculation.
+16.6\% of the papers use only direct observations for information gathering, while the rest use recommendations.
+Also, 16.6\% of the papers use a central authority for deriving trust.
+Even though all the papers provide experiments, only 33.34\% of them indicate the simulator used.
+Finally, 16.6\% of the papers define the threat model.

-Rafey et al. \cite{Rafey} proposed a system where nodes are forming communities of interest.
+Rafey et al. \cite{Rafey} proposed a system where nodes form communities of interest.
 The proposed model takes social relationships into account to evaluate trust.
-Also, the trust is calculated in the different contexts the node is participating and the final trust is the summation of the individual ones.
-This work also presents a way for storing the trust values.
-The trust is derived from node transaction factors: Computational power, Context importance, Confidence, feedback and social relationship factors: owner trust and SIoT relationship.
-The malicious entities can be: individual malevolent nodes, malevolent collectives, malevolent spies, malevolent pre-trusted nodes, partially malevolent collectives or malevolent collectives with camouflage and they can perform SA and BMA.
+Also, the trust is calculated in the different contexts in which the node is participating, and the final trust is the sum of the individual ones.
+This work also presents a way for storing trust values.
+The trust is derived from node transaction factors: Computational power, Context importance, Confidence, feedback, and social relationship factors: owner trust and SIoT relationship.
+The malicious entities can be: individual malevolent nodes, malevolent collectives, malevolent spies, malevolent pre-trusted nodes, partially malevolent collectives, or malevolent collectives with camouflage, and they can perform SA and BMA.
 The experiments were focused on performance and comparison with other mechanisms.
 The final results were presented in diagrams.
+The authors are dealing only with trust-related attacks.
+On the other hand, they propose a trust storage mechanism, which is helpful for resource-constrained devices.
+Moreover, they include social aspects in their solution.